> Immunity and Leniency Programs | CANADIAN COMPETITION LAW

 Archives

-An individual, company or other organization may be entitled to full immunity from prosecution under the Bureau’s Immunity Program or, where unavailable, leniency in sentencing under its Leniency Program for reporting a Competition Actoffence to the Bureau and cooperating with the Bureau in an investigation.
+An individual, company or other organization may be entitled to full immunity from prosecution under the Bureau’s Immunity Program or, where unavailable, leniency in sentencing under its Leniency Program for reporting a Competition Act offence to the Bureau and cooperating with the Bureau in an investigation.

 Neither Program, however, protects companies or individuals from potential Competition Actcivil actions commenced by private plaintiffs (i.e., civil damages actions for competition law violations).
 The risk of a potential civil action is, therefore, an important factor for applicants when assessing whether to seek immunity or leniency.

-The Bureau’s Immunity Program is available in relation to: criminal offences under Part VI of the Competition Act(e.g., sections 45 – conspiracy, section 46 – foreign directed conspiracy and section 47 – bid-rigging); the criminal false or misleading representations and deceptive marketing practices provisions of the Act (sections 52 to 55.1); and aiding or abetting these offences.
+The Bureau’s Immunity Program is available in relation to criminal offences under Part VI of the Competition Act, including sections 45 (conspiracy), section 46 (foreign directed conspiracies), section 47 (bid-rigging), the criminal false or misleading representations and deceptive marketing practices provisions of the Act (sections 52 to 55.1) and aiding or abetting these offences, which are also offences under the Criminal Code.

 Immunity applicants must also terminate participation in the illegal activity, not have coerced others to be a party to the particular offence and provide complete, timely and ongoing co-operation during an investigation.

-Full immunity, however, is only available to the first applicant that successfully meets all of the requirements of the Bureau’s Immunity Program.
-Under the Leniency Program, applicants must plead guilty to an offence under the Competition Act, incur a penal sentence and are only eligible to receive reductions in fines of up to 50% based on their cooperation.
+Under the Bureau’s Leniency Program, applicants must plead guilty to an offence under the Competition Act, incur a penal sentence and are only eligible to receive reductions in fines of up to 50% based on their cooperation.

 For more information about Canadian competition law investigations, enforcement and remedies, see: Advisory Opinions, Competition Act Complaints, Competition Act Litigation, Competition Law Enforcement, Market Studies/Inquiries and Whistleblowers.